-- We will health screen and rapid antigen test every member of your party at F&W before you get to IB. - All family campers in each vehicle will be asked covid screening questions and their temperature checked. - Please have the photo of each family member's rapid antigen test that was taken 24 hours before arrival, with you and easily accessible.
+- We will health screen and rapid antigen test every member of your party at F&W before you get to FS. - Please have the photo of each family member's rapid antigen test that was taken 24 hours before arrival, with you and easily accessible.
 Expect that you will not have cell coverage and Wi-Fi at your drop-off location, so if you are planning to show staff the negative test results on your phone, please have that image of them holding their negative result with their face visible saved and downloaded to your phone in advance of arrival.
-If you do not have this photo verification of a negative antigen test completed the day before arrival, you will be delayed entry into family camp - Each family camper will complete a point of entry rapid antigen test proctored by F&W staff before entry into IB.
+If you do not have this photo verification of a negative antigen test completed the day before arrival, you will be delayed entry into family camp - Each family camper will complete a point of entry rapid antigen test proctored by F&W staff before entry into FS.